knative/docs/docs/eventing/sources/pingsource.md

 ## (Optional) Create a PingSource with binary data

-Sometimes you might want to send binary data that cannot be directly serialized in yaml to downstream.
-This can be achieved by using `dataBase64` as the payload, as the name suggests, `dataBase64` should carry data that is base64 encoded.
+Sometimes you may want to send binary data, which cannot be directly serialized in yaml, to downstream.
+This can be achieved by using `dataBase64` as the payload.
+As the name suggests, `dataBase64` should carry data that is base64 encoded.

 Please note that `data` and `dataBase64` cannot co-exist.